CWood-sdf/pineapple/README.md

 ## Known Issues

-The vimcolorschemes worker has a problem where it incorrectly generates some themes (I think the ones that only use treesitter)
+The vimcolorschemes worker has a problem where it incorrectly generates some themes (I think the ones that only use treesitter), leaving large portions of the theme as just black

-This plugin is non-customizable and is not designed to be scripted
+This plugin is non-customizable and is not designed to be scripted yet